POLICY ISSUE ANALYSIS

 The HSB model is based on the successful Housing Construction Convertible Bonds (HCCBs) scheme that has operated in Austria since 1993.

-For investors, HCCBs provide a yield that is 1% lower than capital market bonds.
+For investors, HCCBs provide a yield that is 1 per cent lower than capital market bonds.
 When combined with a tax advantage, however, the bond offers an attractive long-term low-risk, ethical form of investment that is widely held in Austria.
 The HCCB has no government guarantee but is backed by public loans and grants.
 Additionally, the sound financial position and robust regulation of the limited profit sector gives comfort to investors.

 One of the lessons of the Austrian model is that bonds must be structured to not only generate low cost private finance but also to ensure that this produces developments that serve intended target groups and meet affordability requirements or any other specified policy objectives.
 Government regulations are required to impose strict conditions on how the funding is to be used, monitored and accounted for.